 - 1. Deriving the Navier-Stokes and Euler equations from basic physical principles.
 Introducing the appropriate Functional Spaces. - 2.
 Steady state solutions to the incompressible Navier-Stokes equations and their regularity. - 3.
-Time dependent weak solutions to the incompressible Navier-Stokes equations. - 4.
+Time dependent Leray-Hopf weak solutions to the incompressible Navier-Stokes equations. - 4.
 Global regularity of strong solutions for the two-dimensional incompressible Navier-Stokes equations - 5.
-Short time existence of strong solutions in the three-dimensional incompressible Navier-Stokes equations. case.
+Short time existence of strong solutions in the three-dimensional incompressible Navier-Stokes equations. case. - 6.
+Weak-strong uniqueness and the role of the energy inequality in the Leray-Hopf weak solutions.

-- 6. Time Analyticity and Gevrey regularity of strong solutions to incompressible Navier-Stokes equations - 7.
-Long-time behavior of solutions, global attractors, determining modes, nodes and other degrees of freedom (if time allows) - 8.
+- 7. Time Analyticity and Gevrey regularity of strong solutions to incompressible Navier-Stokes equations - 8.
+Long-time behavior of solutions, global attractors, determining modes, nodes and other degrees of freedom (if time allows) - 9.
 Inertial Manifolds (if time allows).